Contributing to Recursivist¶

 Commit your changes with clear and descriptive commit messages:

-- Keep your branch updated with the upstream repository:
+- Keep your branch updated with the upstream repository by syncing your fork on GitHub and pulling locally:

 Testing Your Changes¶